New Form 1099-NEC

 - Topic: Taxation and Accounting

-This webcast provides accounts payable with plain English explanations breaking down the toughest 1099 due diligence situations for 2021 - featuring a comprehensive box-by-box review of both the new Form 1099-MISC and 1099-NEC:
+This webcast provides accounts payable with plain English explanations breaking down the toughest 1099 due diligence situations - featuring a comprehensive box-by-box review of both the new Form 1099-MISC and 1099-NEC:

 • Break down the new Form 1099-MISC and NEC trickiest compliance situations: rent, leases, prizes and awards, hotel payments, freight payments, attorney and settlement payments between the two forms, backup withholding, where medical service provider payments are now going, discover when the reporting does not follow the payment, where to report non-qualified deferred compensation, determine when payments are 1099-S, 1099-INT, and W-2 reportable instead of on the 1099-MISC or 1099-NEC, and more...